Regent University Registrar’s Office

-Degrees are usually posted within 2-6 weeks after all grades are received.
+Degrees are usually posted within 6-8 weeks after the close of the semester and all grades are received.
 The Registrar’s Office is aware that many students have deadlines for job applications, licensure, raises, etc. and we work to process degree paperwork as quickly as possible.

 Diplomas and certificates are ordered from the printer at the end of each month (bi-monthly during high volume times) and generally arrive within 6 to 8 weeks after the order is placed.
 You will receive an email when the diploma and/or certificate is mailed so that you have a better idea of when to expect delivery.

 For important information concerning graduation requirements, please note the Regent University Graduation Policy, as described in the university catalog.